mecid/mecid.github.io/_posts/2024-07-16-mastering-scrollview-in-swiftui-scroll-visibility.md

 In the example above, we define the threshold value, which means SwiftUI will run the action closure whenever at least 10% of the view is visible.
 Still, it also runs whenever the view transitions from visible to invisible by displaying less than 10% of the viewport.

 Today, we learned how to track the visibility of the particular view inside the scroll view and monitor the list of visible identifiers.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!